avis-router/avis/branches/client/release_1.0/client/doc/README.txt

  * Select the "Libraries" tab at the top.

- * Choose "Add Jars..." and select client/lib/avis-client.jar from the Avis client distribution.
+ * Choose "Add Jars..." and select "client/lib/avis-client.jar" from the Avis client distribution.
 Or copy the JAR file beforehand into your project and select that.

  * Expand the new avis-client.jar entry, select "Source attachment" -> "Edit..."

- * Select "External folder..." and choose avis-client-1.0.2/client/src/main.
+ * Select "External folder..." and choose "client/src/main" from the Avis distribution.

 This will add the JAR file and connect the source code to it for browsing purposes.